neondatabase/website/content/docs/reference/neon-cli.md

 ---
 title: Neon CLI
-subtitle: Use the Neon CLI to manage your Neon project directly from your terminal
+subtitle: Use the Neon CLI to manage Neon projects directly from your terminal
 enableTableOfContents: true
 isDraft: true
 ---

-With the Neon Command Line Interface (CLI), you can manage Neon directly from a terminal or via automation.
-The Neon CLI supports numerous operations, such as authentication, management of Neon projects, branches, compute endpoints, databases, roles, and more.
+With the Neon CLI, you can manage Neon directly from a terminal.
+The Neon CLI supports numerous operations, such as authentication and management of Neon projects, branches, compute endpoints, databases, roles, and more.

 The Neon CLI command name is `neonctl`.
 The GitHub repository for the Neon CLI is found [here](https://github.com/neondatabase/neonctl).